carlbeech/fast-duplicate-finder/README.md

 PreserveDirectory=/home/carl/Dropbox/Development
 PreserveDirectory2=/home/carl/Dropbox/ADirectoryToPreserve

+(Note: if you put these in, then output format will be switched to windows style!)
+[WindowsOutput]
+WindowsOutput=1

 These INI entries correspond to the input parameters of the program.

 NOTE: If you use the -c option, you can still use the other -i and -p options - the extra ones on the command line are just added to the ones defined in the configuration file...